stratsys/Platform.Docs/docs/source/azure_ad_sync/setup.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 1. If everything went fine, return to the **Platform Administration** > **User Sync** > **Settings**.
-2. You will now see your synchronized groups.
+2. You will now see your synchronized groups (provided you have selected a **Standard department**).
 3. The groups are listed as a **prioritized list**.
 Drag and drop a group to set its prioritity higher or lower.
 When a user is assigned to a group, the list determines if this group should be set as *main membership* or *extra membership* for this user.
 4. Each group also has a *department* mapped to it.
 This acts as a fallback when a user is assigned a unexisting department (it might have been misspelled, or simply not created in Stratsys).